-Join Mark Struthers for an in-depth discussion in this video Using parts and events as basic building blocks, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Using parts and events as basic building blocks, part of Learning Cubase Pro 8.

 - As I alluded to in the previous movie,…I want to briefly explain significant Cubase terminology,…when you either import existing audio files,…or once you start to record audio…directly into your project.…I'm referring to a few terms called…clips and regions, and parts and events.…Parts and events are the basic building blocks in Cubase,…clips and regions, too, and because we have…all these different terms, I think it worth…explaining what they are here.…

 I'll start by explaining audio events.…An audio event is an object that we place…at any particular time position on the time line.…To help make this a little bit more clear,…I'm going to create an audio track,…and bring in an audio file.…The quickest way of doing this,…when we are looking at the project window here,…is to click on this plus button…and then select that top option, Add Audio Track.…This Add Audio Track dialogue opens up.…I'm happy for our example to have a Mono audio track.…

 I'm going to name it, "Vocal" and hit Add Track.…Okay, there it is.…Our first audio track,…